Los Bravos: Biography

-Reunions

-In 2004, the group reformed with Pablo Sanllehí, Miguel Vicens Danus and Mike Kogel/Kennedy.
+In 2004, Kogel, Fanus and Gomez performed a one-off gig.

 In 2015, Mike Kennedy reunited with Miguel Vicens Danus under the name Los Bravos, to record a new studio version of "Black Is Black."
 The new recording was officially released on iTunes and edited to create a music video.

 In 2019, Miguel Vicens Danus and Pablo Sanllehí inducted Bruce Game as the new lead singer to record a new album.
 They released two singles in 2020 followed by four more singles in 2021 on iTunes and Spotify under the name Los Bravos.
 These include "Gotta Be Strong" and "Chariot".

+Miguel Vicens died of pneumonia in Palma on 12 February 2022, at age 78.
+His role in the band was replaced by Franc Pohens.

+Since 2025, Gomez and former lead singer Robert Wright have been working with each other on musical projects in Mallorca.
+On 1 May 2026, the band, featuring Wright as a guest, will play at the Trui Teatre to celebrate 60 years since the release of "Black Is Black".

 Legacy

 On 20 March 2019, the Los Bravos song "Bring a Little Lovin'" was featured on the soundtrack and first teaser trailer for the film Once Upon a Time in Hollywood written and directed by Quentin Tarantino.